 Yoga – Bec’s Influences

-Snowboarding was my first love.
-I invested my twenties in developing my passion and skills for riding snow covered mountains.
-Feeling the effects of snowboarding on my body I turned to yoga to help keep me strong and flexible and address the feeling of being in a minor car crash after each trip.
+Snowboarding was my first love but I felt the strain on my body and turned to yoga to help keep me strong and flexible and address the aches and pains.

-There I discovered how stiff and physically unbalanced I was!
-Yoga became a regular practice and, to my surprise, offered so much more than a physical work-out.
+There I discovered how physically unbalanced I was.
+I mean I was really stiff!
+Yoga became a regular practice and provided the physical therapy I needed to gain the flexibility, strength and agility that I lacked.
+And, to my surprise, I gained so much more than a physical work-out.

 Yoga introduced me to an equally powerful work-in.
-One that offers energetic support, valuable insight and a whole new adventure into the world of self-discovery and conscious living.
-All this derived from pulling shapes with proper breathing, concentration and mindfulness.
+One that offers energetic support, valuable insight and a whole new adventure into the world of self-awareness and conscious living.

 I trained as a snowboard instructor under the Canadian system (in 2009) but chose not to work in this field and instead focus purely on mountain wellness in support of mountain sports.
 However I still apply teaching methodology from Snowboarding on the mat to enable improved skills and awareness on the snow.